Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 ### Phase2 of this project is devoted to sentiment analysis

 During my previous attempts at this subject, I realized that purely statistical variables, though abundent, is not very effective when it comes to figuring out individual's opinion, nor when it comes to classify what kinds of information specific individual is receiving.
+For example, if we want to determine whether a specific user holds a positive or negative opinion toward a candidate, it is not enough to just check "whether this user called this candidate's name in his message".
+Instead, one needs to analyze "what this user said about this candidate in his message".
 In short, sentiment analysis of tweet text message is absolutely necessary for achieving the objective.

-The sentiment analysis in Phase2v2 (2nd re-write of Phase2) is performed using the LSTM (Long Short Time Memory) method, written with Theano.

 There are two challenges here: the first one is how one generates the corpus to train the LSTM network; the second one is how one would build a model that is sensitive to rich expression method, like satire, irony and exaggeration.
 The details will be discussed in the **section "Ideas for Semi-Automatic Sentiment Analysis"** below.